Franklin Buchanan: Civil War

-On September 5, 1861, Franklin Buchanan joined the Confederate Navy and was given a captain's commission.
+On September 5, 1861, Buchanan joined the Confederate Navy and was given a captain's commission.
 On February 24, 1862, the Confederate States Secretary of the Navy, Stephen Mallory, appointed Buchanan to the office of Confederate Navy James River Squadron Flag Officer and he then selected the newly built ironclad CSS Virginia to be his flagship.

 Buchanan was the captain of CSS Virginia (formerly USS Merrimack) during the Battle of Hampton Roads in Virginia.
 He climbed to the top deck of Virginia and began furiously firing toward shore with a carbine as USS Congress was shelled.
 He soon was brought down by a sharpshooter's minie ball to the thigh.
 He would eventually recover from his leg wound.
 He did not get to command Virginia against USS Monitor.
 That honor went to Catesby ap Roger Jones.

 In August 1862, Buchanan was promoted to the rank of full admiral – the only officer so honored in the Confederate Navy – and was sent to take command of Confederate naval forces stationed at Mobile Bay, Alabama.
 He oversaw the construction of the ironclad CSS Tennessee, of which the keel was laid in October 1862.
 He was on board Tennessee during the Battle of Mobile Bay with Rear Admiral David Glasgow Farragut's Union fleet on August 5, 1864.
 Wounded and taken prisoner, Buchanan was not exchanged until February 1865.